Does My Child Need a Filling or a Crown?

 Common Types of Fillings for Children

-Our dentist offers two different kinds of fillings: silver (metal amalgam) fillings and white (composite resin) fillings.
+Our local family dentist offers two different kinds of fillings: silver (metal amalgam) fillings and white (composite resin) fillings.
 Both work well to restore teeth, but you may want to opt for a white filling if your child’s cavity is in a permanent tooth or in a tooth that can be seen when they smile or laugh.

 White fillings match the color of your child’s tooth enamel, so no one can tell they’ve had work done.